Michael Jackson: Posthumous sales

-In 2014, Jackson became the first artist to have a top-ten single in the Billboard Hot 100 in five different decades.
-The following year, Thriller became the first album to be certified for 30 million shipments by the Recording Industry Association of America (RIAA); a year later, it was certified 33× platinum after Soundscan added streams and audio downloads to album certifications.
+In 2015,Thriller became the first album to be certified for 30 million shipments by the Recording Industry Association of America (RIAA).
+A year later, it was certified 33× platinum after Soundscan added streams and audio downloads to album certifications.

+In February 2024, Sony Music acquired half of Michael Jackson's publishing rights and recording masters for $600 million.
+The deal includes assets from Jackson's Mijac publishing catalog, but excludes royalties from several Jackson-related productions, such as the MJ Broadway musical and the Michael biopic.
+This transaction is possibly the largest for a single musician's work.

 Posthumous releases and productions

+Jackson's posthumous releases and productions are administered by the estate of Michael Jackson, which owns Jackson's trademarks and rights to his name, image and likeness.
 The first posthumous Jackson song, "This Is It", co-written in the 1980s with Paul Anka, was released in October 2009.
 The surviving Jackson brothers reunited to record backing vocals.
 It was followed by a documentary film about the rehearsals for the canceled This Is It tour, Michael Jackson's This Is It, and a compilation album.
 Despite a limited two-week engagement, the film became the highest-grossing documentary or concert film ever, with earnings of more than $260 million worldwide.
 Jackson's estate received 90% of the profits.
-In late 2010, Sony released the first posthumous album, Michael, and the promotional single "Breaking News".
-Jackson collaborator will.i.am expressed disgust, saying that Jackson would not have approved the release.
+In late 2010, Sony released the first posthumous album, Michael, and the lead single "Hold My Hand", a duet with Akon.
+The Jackson collaborator will.i.am expressed disgust, saying that Jackson would not have approved the release.

-The Video game developer Ubisoft released a music video game featuring Jackson for the 2010 holiday season, Michael Jackson: The Experience.
+The video game developer Ubisoft released a music game featuring Jackson for the 2010 holiday season, Michael Jackson: The Experience.
 It was among the first games to use Kinect and PlayStation Move, the motion-detecting camera systems for Xbox 360 and PlayStation 3.
-In April 2011, Mohamed Al-Fayed, chairman of Fulham Football Club, unveiled a statue of Jackson outside the club stadium, Craven Cottage.
-It was moved to the National Football Museum in Manchester in May 2014, and removed from display in March 2019 following renewed sexual assault allegations.

-In October 2011, the theater company Cirque du Soleil launched Michael Jackson: The Immortal World Tour, a $57-million production, in Montreal, with a permanent show resident in Las Vegas.
+In October 2011, the theater company Cirque du Soleil launched Michael Jackson: The Immortal World Tour, a $57-million in Montreal.
 A larger and more theatrical Cirque show, Michael Jackson: One, designed for residency at the Mandalay Bay resort in Las Vegas, opened on May 23, 2013, in a renovated theater.